Skip to main menu Skip to content Skip to footer

 What are “prodromal” symptoms?

 Prodromal symptoms are “attenuated” or weak symptoms of psychosis.
-Moreover, “they are a warning sign,” says Christoph Correll, MD, the medical director of the Recognition and Prevention Program (RAP) at Zucker Hillside Hospital in Queens, NY, which specializes in diagnosing and treating early symptoms of mental illness in teenagers and young adults.
-“These signs can happen in people who don’t go on to develop psychosis—but if we follow these people who are in the risk state based on these watered-down versions, one third will probably go on to develop psychosis.
+Moreover, “they are a warning sign,” says Christoph Correll, MD, the medical director of the Recognition and Prevention Program (RAP) at Zucker Hillside Hospital in Queens, NY, which specializes in diagnosing and treating early symptoms of mental health disorders in teenagers and young adults.
+“These signs can happen in people who don’t go on to develop psychosis — but if we follow these people who are in the risk state based on these watered-down versions, one third will probably go on to develop psychosis.
 That’s a lot more than in the general population.”

 Prodromal symptoms occur on a spectrum from very, very mild to severe and can include: